MicrosoftDocs/power-automate-docs/flow-docs/gdpr-dsr-delete.md

 Get-ConnectionRoleAssignment | Remove-ConnectionRoleAssignment
 ```

+> [!NOTE]
-NOTE: Owner role assignments cannot be deleted without deleting the connection resource.
+> Owner role assignments cannot be deleted without deleting the connection resource.
+>
+>

 PowerApps Admin PowerShell cmdlets

 The function to allow an admin to find and delete a user’s connection role assignments using the [PowerApps Admin PowerShell cdmlets](https://go.microsoft.com/fwlink/?linkid=871804) is under development.

-### Delete custom connectors created by the user
+## Delete custom connectors created by the user

 Custom Connectors supplement the existing out of box connectors and allow for connectivity to other APIs, SaaS and custom-developed systems.
 Custom Connectors do include references to the user who created them and as a result, can be deleted to remove any references to the user.

 PowerApps Maker PowerShell cmdlets